truenas/documentation/content/SCALE/SCALEUIReference/Apps/InstallCustomAppScreens.md

 For fewer issues, select **Kill existing pods before creating new ones**.

 ### Resource Reservation Settings
 **Resource Reservation** settings configure GPU devices detected by the system.
 Settings only display if the system detects the GPU device.

 Select the device on the **Select GPU** dropdown list of devices.
-Setting vary based on the device selected.
+Settings vary based on the device selected.

 ### Resource Limits Settings